g3492/vzborg/README.md

 If you want to use a remote repository, you need BorgBackup installed on the remote computer, ideally with the same or a greater version.

-If your remote repository is on another proxmox server, you can eventually restore your backups on it, if you install VzBorg, and configure the repository as local.
-Warning: In this case it is not recommended to use that repository for local backups.
+If your remote repository is on another proxmox server, you can eventually restore your backups on it.
+Just install VzBorg, and configure the repository as a local one.
+Warning: In this situation it is not recommended to use that repository for local backups.

-## Installation
+## Installation and update
 As user root in your Proxmox server run:

 `wget -O - https://raw.githubusercontent.com/g3492/vzborg/master/install_and_update_vzborg.sh | bash`

+On first install, a default configuration file with a random passphrase is created.

 ## Usage:
 `vzborg <COMMAND> [OPTIONS]`